Jorge Valdivia: 2015 Copa América

 Valdivia was a starter in the final against Argentina at the Estadio Nacional.
 However, he was replaced by Matías Fernández on 78th minute in a substitution before the extratime and the penalties, which infuriated him when he left the field.
 Finally, Chile won 4–1 on the penalties and reached its history's first ever continental title.

 Personal life

-Valdivia married to Chilean model Daniela Aránguiz, with whom he has two children.
+Valdivia married Chilean model Daniela Aránguiz, with whom he has two children.
 Valdivia and Aránguiz are separated.

-About football, he has several relatives who have played it at different levels: His maternal grandfather, Juan Toro, who played for Chile senior team; his older brother, Luis or Quique as he is known, who played at youth categories of Palestino; his half-brother, Hugo Bravo, who played for clubs such as Palestino and Universidad de Chile; and his younger brother, Claudio, who played for Audax Italiano and Palmeiras B.
+About football, he has several relatives who have played it at different levels: His maternal grandfather, Juan Toro, who played for the Chile senior team; his uncle, Juan Toro Jr., who played for Palestino and other clubs; his older brother, Luis or Quique as he is known, who played at youth categories of Palestino; his half-brother, Hugo Bravo, who played for clubs such as Palestino and Universidad de Chile; and his younger brother, Claudio, who played for Audax Italiano and Palmeiras B.

 Post retirement

-On October and November 2021, Valdivia performed as a football commentator for the TV program ESPN F90 until he moved to Mexico to join Necaxa for the 2022 season.
+In October and November 2021, Valdivia performed as a football commentator for the TV program ESPN F90 until he moved to Mexico to join Necaxa for the 2022 season.
 Following his definitive retirement from football, in July 2022 he returned to ESPN Chile as a panelist for the program ESPN F360.